 EE 153.
 Microwave Circuits and Antennas.
 12 units (3-2-7); third term.
 Prerequisite: EE 45.
 High-speed circuits for wireless communications, radar, and broadcasting.
 Design, fabrication, and measurements of microstrip filters, directional couplers, low-noise amplifiers, oscillators, detectors, and mixers.
 Design, fabrication, and measurements of wire antennas and arrays.
 Instructor: Antsos.

-CMS/CS/CNS/EE 155.
-Machine Learning Data Mining.
+CMS/CS/CNS/EE/IDS 155.
+Machine Learning & Data Mining.
 12 units (3-3-6); second term.
-Prerequisites: background in algorithms and statistics (CS/CNS/EE/NB 154 or CS/CNS/EE 156 a or instructor's permission).
+Prerequisites: CS/CNS/EE 156 a.
+Having a sufficient background in algorithms, linear algebra, calculus, probability, and statistics, is highly recommended.
 This course will cover popular methods in machine learning and data mining, with an emphasis on developing a working understanding of how to apply these methods in practice.
-This course will also cover core foundational concepts underpinning and motivating modern machine learning and data mining approaches.
-This course will be research-oriented, and will cover recent research developments.
-Instructor: Yue.
+The course will focus on basic foundational concepts underpinning and motivating modern machine learning and data mining approaches.
+We will also discuss recent research developments Instructor: Yue.

 CS/CNS/EE 156 ab.
 Learning Systems.
 9 units (3-0-6); first, third terms.
 Prerequisites: Ma 2 and CS 2, or equivalent.
 Introduction to the theory, algorithms, and applications of automated learning.
 How much information is needed to learn a task, how much computation is involved, and how it can be accomplished.
 Special emphasis will be given to unifying the different approaches to the subject coming from statistics, function approximation, optimization, pattern recognition, and neural networks.
 Instructor: Abu-Mostafa.